gmmatt/torgeternity/Readme.md

   this update nor should they reset after future updates)
 - Fixed issue where possibilities were not updating when GM uses player bar
+- Enhancements and Limitations tabs now available for all perks

 v.
 2.3.2 - Pulp Powers Update
 - Updated perk types for all official releases to date (thanks @fscx!)